-It didn’t take us long to realize that the Hopewell Lodge in Marlborough Sounds in the South Island of New Zealand is definitely worth becoming one of the 5 Star Hostels.
-After The Jugglers Rest, the first 5 Star Hostel in New Zealand, we were looking around for some other unique accommodations.
-And, certainly, we found a remarkable, one-of-a-kind hostel!
+It didn’t take us long to realize that the Hopewell Lodge in Marlborough Sounds in the South Island of New Zealand is definitely worth becoming one of the coolest hostels in New Zealand.

 1. Sustainability Wandering wekas and clucking chickens